nowaproj/docs/docs/ai/howtouseai.md

 ---

+# Attachements

+We built the AI to know where to find what you want to change, but if you know where to find it, attaching it makes the outcome more precise.

 # Smart Selection & Context

 When you click on a screen or widget in your app, it’s automatically added as context to your AI conversation.